MightyPancake/axo/docs/README.md

 Currently, the project is in its very early stages.
 There are a ton of bugs and things are not checked or guaranteed to work!
 The syntax might *(and most likely will)* change.
 Most things should work though.
 If you encounter any issues, please let me know either on GitHub (which is preferred) or Discord!

 ## What axo *isn't*
-Keep in mind that axo doesn't claim to be faster or even on pair of speed of C. Altough most of the code should be really as fast as C **axo doesn't and will never claim to be faster/better.**
+Keep in mind that axo doesn't claim to be faster or even on pair with C in terms of runtime speed.
+Altough most of the code should be really as fast as C. **Axo doesn't and will never claim to be faster/better.**

 ## Credits
 Axo language is almost enitrely made by Filip Król.
 I wouldn't be able to make it so far without some of my best buddies though, here's just some of them: